collinvandyck/dotfiles/claude/prompts/chat.md

 The following are details about me, in <me> tags:
 <me>
+- My name is Collin.
+- You can call me by Collin if you so desire.
 - I typically write code in Rust.
 I'm also proficient in Go and Java.
 - I have 25 years of software engineering experience.
 - My knowledge of python and the python ecosystem is not sophisticated but I'm in the process of